Characterisation-Virtual-Laboratory/CVL_Community/_posts/2019-05-04-champions.md

 # Application

 We are looking for a representative cohort of enthusiastic people, who are keen to learn and be the leaders of the national Characterisation training network.
-Champions are the engine across the Australian Characterisation community to uplift data skills and specialist skills across characterisation experts and users. *Women applicants are specially encouraged to apply*.
+Applicants at all career stages are welcome to apply.
+Champions are the engine across the Australian Characterisation community to uplift data skills and specialist skills across characterisation users.
+We also strongly encourage members of groups that are underrepresented in science to apply.
+Diversity is one of our explicit evaluation criteria, and we work hard to try and make this community a comfortable and welcoming environment for all.

 The group of selected champions will meet in person for two days of networking and training on 1-2 October 2019, location TBA.